actres5/marinette/README.md

 ### Bug report

-Open up an issue and wait for my response
+Open up an issue, describe any details that may help me fix the bug and wait for my response

 ### Code contribution